Great Restaurants & Cafes in Gangtok

 Parivar Restaurant, MG Road, Gangtok.
 Phone: 03592/ 207409

-Balcony, Golden Dragon
+Balcony, Dragon Wok

-Inside Dining, Golden Dragon
+Inside Dining, The Dragon Wok

 Another great Vegetarian restaurant located at one end of MG Road and adjacent to the Sikkim Tourism Center.
 As you walk up the stairs and enter through the door, the classy interiors with window side tables overlooking the MG Marg gives you a feel that it's a relatively upscale restaurant compared to ones like Parivar.
 So the prices are a bit higher but not by a great margin much though.